DasUnicorn/bahndle/README.md

 * Berlin Hbf and Berlin Hbf (tief)
 * (and maybe more cases)

-In these cases a stopp has one unique ID, but multplie names.
-Instead of handling all Edgecases seperatly the better option would be to check IDs in the future.
+In these cases, a step has one unique ID, but multiple names.
+Instead of handling all Edge cases seperatly, the better option would be to check IDs in the future.

 #### Error: "Line.data.line is undefined"
-Sometimes, when loading the site the error "Line.data.line is undefined" can be seen in the console.
+Sometimes, when loading the site the error "Line. data. line is undefined" can be seen in the console.
-When this happens it's not possible to guess any stopps on the way and any guesses unless the correct answer is turning red.
+When this happens, it's not possible to guess any stops on the way and any guesses unless the correct answer is turning red.
 [pictures of the error message]

 ##### The problem
-When building this project I assumed that all 'legs' (the way from a to b) of the request return a specific train, since this is a train journey.
-But as it turns out: when changing from a regional to a long distance train it can be neccessary to change the part of the train station.
+When building this project, I assumed that all 'legs' (the way from a to b) of the request return a specific train, since this is a train journey.
+But as it turns out: when changing from a regional to a long distance train it can be necessary to change the part of the train station.
 From Berlin Hbf to Berlin Hbf (tief).
-Sometimes tracks are outside or seperatied from train stations, for Example "Hamburg Hbf" and "Hamburg Hbf (S-Bahn)".
+Sometimes the tracks are outside or separate from train stations, for Example "Hamburg Hbf" and "Hamburg Hbf (S-Bahn)".
-In these edge cases the journey between the two stops in question is taken by foot and there is no line name and id avalable.
+In these edge cases, the journey between the two stops in question is taken by foot and there is no line name and id available.
 The request throws an error and the array is never filled with the stops and stays empty.

 ##### How to fix this issue
-When getting the id and name there needs to be a check if the value is undefinied or empty.
+When getting the id and name there needs to be a check if the value is undefined or empty.
-When this is the case the request for stops should not be send.
-Instead only the current Station the person is walking to need to be added.
+When this is the case, the request for stops should not be sent.
+Instead, only the current Station, the person is walking to need to be added.

 ##### Why this isn't fixed yet
-Sadly this issue isn't fixed easily.
-While checking for undefined or empty values can be easily done, the current system is designt around loops that match the amount of transfers.
-To exit these loops it's nececery that the names of stations match precisely, which isn't always the case (as seen above).
-If not, some loops might run forever and break the prograg.
-So in the long run this should be fixed by compairing IDs.
-This would need a complete restruchture of the code and isn't possible in the given time.
+Sadly, this issue isn't fixed easily.
+While checking for undefined or empty values can be easily done, the current system is designed around loops that match the amount of transfers.
+To exit these loops it's necessary that the names of stations match precisely, which isn't always the case (as seen above).
+If not, some loops might run forever and break the program.
+So in the long run this should be fixed by compiling IDs.
+This would need a complete restructure of the code and isn't possible in the given time.

 ## Deployment